Appekip/Appekip/README.md

 <div align="left">
 <h3>Who am I</h3>

-Software Engineer with a Bachelor of Science from Metropolia University
+Software Engineer with a Bachelor of Science from [Metropolia University](https://www.metropolia.fi/en)

 I specialize in Web- and Java Development

-Studied Machine and Deep Learning abroad at Tokyo National College of Technology.
+Studied Machine and Deep Learning abroad at [Tokyo National College of Technology](https://www.tokyo-ct.ac.jp/en/)

 Examples of my work can be found here: